 So you might be wondering how to do that yourself.
 And that’s just what we’re here for.
-By the end of this article created by our team at TMS, you’ll have the tools you need to hire the right web development team that you’ll need to modernize your business.
+By the end of this article, you’ll have the tools and knowledge on web development tools and technologies you need to hire the right web design team that you’ll need to modernize and turnkey your business solutions.

 Why Outsource Web Development?

-Outsourcing web development enables you to access experienced web professionals, which can be the optimal solution for those who need to develop a website or app on a budget.
+Outsourcing web development enables you to access experienced web professionals, UI/UX design services, and web developers with diverse skills and qualifications, which can be the optimal solution for those who need to develop a custom website or web application on a budget.

 Here are a few reasons for outsourcing:

-- You can hire a web development team with experience who has already completed projects similar to yours
+- You can hire a professional web development team with experience who has already completed projects similar to yours.

-- Be in control of the scope and work requirements through consistent updates and communication
+- Be in control of the scope and work requirements through consistent updates and web project management.

-- The dedicated team approach allows changes to the project during the development process
+- The dedicated team approach allows changes to the project during the web development timeline.

-- The vendor you choose can mitigate risk
+- The web development consultancy or vendor you choose can mitigate risk.

 How Does the Dedicated Team Model Work?

-The dedicated team model allows for adjustments to scope and project requirements during any stage of the project.
+The dedicated team model allows for adjustments to scope and web project requirements during any stage of the website coding and programming process.
 Developers can deliver e-commerce solutions while adjusting to your needs.

-Not all development projects benefit from this model, so you should consider the dedicated team model for your project if:
+Not all web maintenance and development projects benefit from this model, so you should consider the dedicated team model for your project if:

 - you want to build a relationship with a software development service provider.

-- you need an expert team of developers who can work by themselves.
+- you need an expert team of web developers who can work by themselves.